heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 - Share your application on GitHub with Docker and Docker Compose
 - Groups between 2 and 3 students

 We have seen some very interesting projects!
-All of you were very creative!
 Teletext application, multiplayer Pong game, Tower defense game, IoT logging system, etc.

+Do not hesitate to share your project and to continue to work on it!

 #### Elements to improve for next year